• Recipes

 • In a medium saucepan, start the pan cold with canola oil, garlic and shallots.
 Simmer over low heat to infuse the oil.
 Stir occasionally until the garlic turns a light golden brown color and the shallots begin to caramelize, about 5-6 minutes.

 • Next, add grated ginger.
 Stir until the ginger becomes fragrant.
-Then, add chili flakes, sesame seeds, salt, sugar and sesame oil.
+Then, add chili flakes, sesame seeds, sugar and sesame oil.
 Cook for 1 minute.

 • Stir in rice vinegar and soy sauce.
 Bring to a gentle simmer and remove from heat.
 Add sliced green onions.
 Then, pour chili oil into a large serving bowl.